Juanita Migwans Missing - Ontario Woman Not Seen Since October 4th, 2024

 She was last seen on Riverside Drive on the reserve.
 This is a short segment of roadway.
 It's not clear what time of day she was last seen or which direction she was heading by the news coverage.

-What stands out with this case, is she did not have a phone, bank card, or ID with her when she disappeared.
+What stands out in this case, is she did not have a phone, bank card, or ID with her when she disappeared.
 This has some implications.
 For instance, it would imply that she was not planning on leaving Manitoulin Island.
-She did not do any banking transactions since September 25th, 2024, which was nine days before her last sighting.
+She has not done any banking transactions since September 25th, 2024, which was nine days before her last sighting.

 There was a previous sighting of her that has been reported in some sources.
-Some early sources back in November state that she was last seen on October 2nd, 2024 at 10:30am at the intersetion of Highway 551 and Oakhill Drive.
-The latter citing, of October 4th, has been described as a phone call.
-However, someone presumptively laid eyes on her.
+Some early sources back in November state that she was last seen on October 2nd, 2024 at 10:30am at the intersection of Highway 551 and Oakhill Drive.
+The latter citing, of October 4th, has been described as a phone call in some sources.
+I

 There is a social media source that states that she was involved in a court case.